jack-dell/jack-dell/README.md

 ## 👨🏻‍💻 About Me

 I have always been passionate about electronics and computer science.
-I started developing as a child with the <b>C#</b> language, and from there, my journey began.
 Currently, I'm working as a Data Engineer.

 ---